 BJC urges Supreme Court to affirm that RFRA permits monetary damage awards

 If your lawsuit under the Religious Freedom Restoration Act (RFRA) is successful, what do you win?
 Most often, you will get an order requiring the government to change the policy that substantially burdened your religious exercise.
 But, can you receive a monetary judgment?
 That is the question the U.S. Supreme Court will consider in Tanzin v.
 Tanvir, which is scheduled for oral argument on March 24.
-[UPDATE: The oral arguments have been postponed due to the coronavirus pandemic.]
+[UPDATE: The oral arguments have been postponed due to the coronavirus pandemic; they will now be Oct.
+6.]

 RFRA prohibits the government from substantially burdening a person’s religious exercise unless that burden is the least restrictive means of pursuing a compelling government interest.
 RFRA permits a person whose religious liberty rights have been violated to obtain “appropriate relief against government.”
 Tanzin invites the Supreme Court to determine whether or not “appropriate relief” can include monetary damages.
 The 2nd U.S. Circuit Court of Appeals held that it does.
 “RFRA permits a plaintiff to recover money damages against federal officers sued in their individual capacities.”